rohitroxkp7/Sparkonic/README.md

 The last if else block is in case the stove is off but gas sensor malfunctions and does not detect anything, but a change in weight means gas leakage.

+After the safety checks, the last part of the code [After displaying gas cylinder weight] checks the lpg gas weight to help notify the user if it has gone below any threshold value.